bablokb/christmas-pyramid/README.md

 ------------

-This project is about building a christmas pyramid with a motor driven turntable, lightning and music.
+This project is about building a christmas pyramid with a motor driven turntable, lightning and music (click on the image above to see it in action).
 There are three distinct parts: the electronics, the software and the 3D-design.
-A fourth part, a selfmade pcb is available, but not necessary.
+A fourth part, a selfmade pcb is also available, but not necessary.
 I only use it because it minimizes cables.

 The electronics uses cheap parts that are widely available.
 The software is implemented in CircuitPython and mostly portable.
 The 3D build uses